-Our business focusses on renewable energy, especially the supply, installation and maintenance of photovoltaic (PV) solar energy systems for residential, commercial and government facilities.
+Our business focuses on Renewable Energy, especially the supply, installation, and maintenance of Photo Voltaic Solar Energy systems for residential, commercial and government facilities.
 We have sixty employees and offices in Brisbane and Darwin.

 GEM Energy is structured as a single operational entity, with divisions along operational lines i.e.:

 - Installation Management (residential)

 - Maintenance and after sales service.

 The Brisbane office is self-contained, while the Darwin office relies on the Brisbane office for higher level administration and engineering / design.

 GEM Energy as its own teams of Installers lead by qualified Electricians.
 We also rely on a roster of independent installers – mostly small businesses with five to fifteen employees.